nicolehao34/nicolehao34.github.io/_posts/2025-08-26-What-Buddhism-Taught-Me-About-Neuroscience.md

 ---
 layout: post
-title: Suffering in Buddhism and Neuroscience
+title: What Buddhism Taught Me About Neuroscience
 ---

 Have you ever felt that sharp sting when reality doesn’t match what you hoped for?